korzin/aws-certified-dev-handbook/handbooks/_others.md

  You may choose to do so if your TTL is set for a long duration and you need to distribute an immediate update of your content.

+By default, objects stay in edge locations for 24 hours before expiry.
+You can specify settings for Minimum TTL, Maximum TTL and Default TTL.
+Note that you control cache duration of individual objects too.
+Cache-Control Max-age specifies how long you want the object to remain in cache before CloudFront will fetch the object again from the origin server.
+The minimum expiration time CloudFront supports is 0 seconds for web distribution and 3600 seconds for RTMP distributions.
+The maximum value is 100 years.

+Because you cannot stream Adobe Flash multimedia content over HTTP or HTTPS, you must use RTMP distribution.
+RTMP can stream media files using Adobe Media Server using the Adobe Real-Time Messaging Protocol (RTMP).
+In addition, the source content must be an Amazon S3 bucket.

 ### Regional edge

 Regional edge caches are CloudFront locations that are deployed globally, close to your viewers.